daniel-p-robinson/nonlinear-optimization-course/README.md

 - Update problem class Logistic so that it can efficiently reuse computed quantities.
 - Update problem class LeastSquares so that it can efficiently reuse computed quantities.
 - Update entire problem structure so that each problem has a fixed set of properties such as m, n, obj_type, etc.  Use inheritance.
+- Add more unconstrained problems from CUTEr.
+- Add *equality* constrained problems from CUTEr.